New York, Philadelphia and Norfolk Railroad: Cape Charles Railroad

+Pennsylvania Railroad Merger

 The NYP&N was always affiliated with the PRR which would eventually take control of it.
-In addition to Cassatt the PRR financed construction of the rail line.
-In 1908 it purchased a controlling share of the NYP&N's stock.
-In 1920 it took over operations with a 999-year lease and in 1922 it converted the railroad into the "Norfolk Division" of the Pennsylvania Railroad.
+In addition to the influence of Cassatt in the early uears, the PRR financed construction of the rail line and the NYP&N served as a feeder for the PRR.
+In 1908 the PRR purchased a controlling share of the NYP&N's stock.
+In 1918, the PRR merged the NYP&N's operations and traffic departments into its own, making it into a division of the PRR with its own corporate entity.
+In 1921 it took over operations with a 999-year lease and in 1922 it converted the railroad into the "Norfolk Division" of the Pennsylvania Railroad.
 When the PRR reorganized in 1930, The Norfolk Division became part of the Delmarva Division.

 In 1940, the United States Army built Fort Winslow just south of Kiptopeke and the following summer, the PRR laid track into the fort.

 Passenger service

 Through the first half of the 20th century, several trains a day ran along the train line.
 From the 1920s to the 1950s, the PRR operated the day train, the Del-Mar-Va Express, and the night train, the Cavalier.
 At peak levels in the mid-1940s, the company also operated southbound, the Furlough, and an additional night train, the Mariner, in addition to unnamed local trains.
 Northbound the PRR added the Sailor, the Mariner night train, and an unnamed local train.

+In 1926, the Easter Shore Transit Company was the first interstate bus line permitted to run the same route as the NYP&N. It ran between the Virginia state line and Salisbury, MD and it was the first of many that would pull transit passengers from the railroad.

-The PRR began to scale back passenger service in 1949 when they close several stations on the line, including Kiptopeke, Townsend, Capeville, Bayview, Weirwood, Keller, Melfa, Hopeton, Bloxom and Mears.
-The passenger ferry service from Cape Charles was shut down on March 1, 1953 and by 1957 all that remained was a once-a-day Philadelphia–Cape Charles train.
-In 1958, passenger rail south of Delmar ended and after the Chesapeake Bay Bridge-Tunnel opened in 1964 all ferry service from Kiptopeke ended.
+The PRR began to scale back passenger service in 1949 when they closed several stations on the line, including Kiptopeke, Townsend, Capeville, Bayview, Weirwood, Keller, Melfa, Hopeton, Bloxom and Mears.
+The passenger ferry service from Cape Charles, run by the separate New York, Philadelphia and Norfolk Railroad Ferry Company, was shut down on March 1, 1953, when their ferry failed its Coast Guard inspection.
+The ferry between Kiptopeke and Little Creek, run by a separate company, remained.
+By 1957 all that remained of the train service was a once-a-day Philadelphia–Cape Charles train.
+In 1958, passenger rail south of Delmar ended.